ansible/workshops/README.md

 ## Self Paced Exercises

-- [Vagrant Lab](vagrant-demo) - self-paced network automation exercises that can be run on your personal laptop
 - [Katacoda Labs](https://developers.redhat.com/products/ansible/getting-started) - self-paced in-browser experience on developers.redhat.com.
 There is multiple lessons on Getting Started with Ansible.

 ## Product Demos